-COM 49100 Seminar in Applied Communication and Leadership
+COM 49100 Seminar in Applied Communication

 Capstone course that guides student in applying key communication theories and research to students' chosen specialization.
-Emphasis on pivotal role of communication in developing leadership skills in organizations and professions.

-Prerequisite: Completion of at least three core communication classes or consent of advisor.
+Emphasis on pivotal role of communication professionals in organizations.
+Prerequisite: Completion of at least three core communication courses or consent of advisor.